 When sin entered the world, so did physical and spiritual death (Rom.
 5:12-14).
 Sin twisted humanity’s view of the original intent and dignity of being made in the image of God, Adam and Eve began to age physically, and most tragically of all, they experienced separation from God Himself.
 They wove together fig leaves in order to cover their nakedness to hide their shame (Gen. 3:7).
 God, in turn, covered them with animal skins (Gen. 3:21).
 Something died to cover their sins.
 Blood was shed.
 A sacrifice was made by God (Heb.
 9:22).

 Fast-forward to Revelation.
 The new heaven and earth are described in terms that remind us of the original Garden.
 The river of life flows, trees bear life-giving fruit and precious stones abound (Gen. 2:10-17; Rev. 21:18-21; 22:1-3).
 God’s restorative plan includes “re-Edenizing” the world.
 God will have His mandate fulfilled; the universe will be full of His glory (Hab.
 2:14).The bible begins with creation and ends with re-creation.
 Clearly, the latter surpasses the former; Eden will not come close to the glory of heaven.

 In Christ we see the beginning of our redemption and the gradual restoration of the image of God which will be ultimately accomplished by Him.
 In the meantime, we live in the “in-between.”
 We are not fully perfected by God now, but if we know Him as Savior, we don’t remain controlled fully by sin as He transforms us (2 Cor.
 3:18).
 We still wrestle with the common struggle of a sinful world, but with restoration in mind, not judgment.

-But what does that have to do with the attraction of the naked woman?
+But what does that have to do with the nature of attraction?

 In order to answer that, bear in mind some things…